jupyter/notebook/docs/source/security.rst

 Affected use cases
 ------------------

-Some use cases that work in IPython 1.0 will become less convenient in 2.0 as a result of the security changes.
+Some use cases that work in Jupyter 1.0 will become less convenient in 2.0 as a result of the security changes.
 We do our best to minimize these annoyance, but security is always at odds with convenience.